Clematis fremontii S. Watson

 Origin - Native to the U.S.

 Other info. - This distinctive plant is found in only a few areas, mostly in east-central Missouri and north-central Kansas.
 Where it is found it can be locally fairly abundant.
-It is easy to recognize, being the only Clematis in the state without a vining habit.
-Over the winter, the leaves turn brown and slowly disintegrate, leaving behind the persistent lacy vasculature as well as the distinctive fruiting heads.
+It is easy to recognize, being the only freestanding (not vining) Clematis in the state.
+Over the winter, the leaves turn brown and slowly disintegrate, leaving behind the persistent lacy vasculature as well as the distinctive Medusa-like fruiting heads.
 The plant is a slow-growing but long-lived perennial.
-In Missouri it is a tracked species (S3 - vulnerable due to restricted range and relatively few populations).
+In Missouri it is a tracked species of concern (S3), vulnerable due to restricted range and relatively few extant populations.